AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/investigation.md

 `services` so `importlib.util.find_spec("kokoro_fastapi")` failed.
 Installation checks now rely on `importlib.metadata.distribution` to detect the presence of the distribution regardless of module layout.

+### Follow-up 4

+Importing `extension_kokoro.main` still pulled in Gradio modules, causing a `No module named "gradio_iconbutton"` error during synthesis.
+The backend now implements its own Kokoro wrapper using the public `kokoro` library so no Gradio components are imported.